Great Midwest Trivia Contest: Contest

 The contest begins at 10:00:37 p.m. on the Friday of the last full weekend in January.
 It ends at around midnight on Sunday for a total of approximately 50 consecutive hours.
 Students are appointed "trivia masters" and they administer the contest.
 Every year, a new lead trivia master, called the "Head Master," is appointed by the previous Head Master.
 The Head Master has the final say on any disputes.

-About 12 Trivia masters make up the questions, and teams are given 3 minutes to answer each question, which is done via telephone.
-Students volunteer to answer phones at the WLFM studios during all 50 hours of the contest.
+About 12 Trivia masters make up the questions, and teams are given 3 minutes to answer each question, which is done via telephone and Discord.
+Students volunteer to answer phones during all 50 hours of the contest.
 All teams that answer the question receive its points.
 Most questions are worth 5 points each.
 In the early years of the contest, teams researched using massive numbers of books; now teams find answers using computers on the internet.
 At the end of the contest, several difficult questions called garrudas are asked.
-Teams are given 10 minutes for the first few garrudas.
+Teams are given 10 minutes for the first two garrudas.
 The final, most difficult question – dubbed the "Super Garruda" – is worth 100 points and teams are given 30 minutes.
 The endeavor is governed by the Trivia Credo: "Trivia is meant to be entertainment and should be perceived solely in that light."
 The teams with the highest scores are declared the winners in on-campus and off-campus categories, receiving prizes such as pink plastic flamingos and stainless-steel bedpans.
 The Great Midwest Trivia Contest is known as the "World's Longest Running Trivia Contest" because of its custom of having the university's president ask the previous year's Super Garruda as the first question of the next year's contest.